Each cent spent to improve your real estate returns a dollar in profit. Now let us discuss the amount invested. You could begin with $100 – 200.

 Plant a verdant paradise

 An investment in landscape improvement matures over time and adds immense face value to your property.
 Plant shady trees to cut down cooling costs by 40%.
 If they yield fruit, then this is the icing on the cake for you.
 Planting trees and plants make an inviting oasis for the wildlife.
 This is especially true if you live in an urban area.
+Hiring a professional tree service like Louisville professional tree service will make your oasis, even more, inviting for the wildlife.
+The plants and trees provide food, shelter, protection from predators – everything that they need to thrive in their natural environments!

 Combine nature and culture on your property.
 Decorating your outdoor space is a great way to boost your home’s value.
 Use living features such and flora and fauna in tandem with art and craft to enhance the visual appeal.
 The use of colour, plants, terrain, textures, and structures such as a fountain or a buddha head statuary to add a personality to your home.
 Landscaping also blends the outdoors with the indoors, offers a seasonal variety of plants and the visiting fauna.
 This ongoing project, not only adds charm to your place but also enhances its value.